bobbingwide/oik-clone/readme.txt

 8. Clone admin - Slave tab - Master posts to clone

 == Upgrade Notice ==
+= 2.2.0 =
+Update for the ability to clone comments attached to posts.

 = 2.1.1 =
 Update for empty output from clone and cloned shortcodes when OIK_APIKEY is not set.